 Interestingly, the number of true dislocations was small, but the number of labral tears was very high, suggesting subclinical subluxations.
-It is likely that the large muscle bulk prevents complete dislocation in rugby players in the majority of cases.
+It is likely that the large muscle bulk prevents complete dislocation in rugby players in most cases.
 The true dislocations were in the ABER group and this group had more Bankart lesions and partial cuff tears.
 There was also a very high incidence of bony Bankart lesions (26%).
 This is much higher than seen in other age-matched groups with traumatic shoulder dislocations.
-We have reported on this in a seperate study here

 The Direct Impact group sustained a complex pattern of shoulder injuries, with a high frequency of SLAP and posterior labral tears.
 Players reported at the time of injury the feeling of a pop, a dead arm feeling and inability to continue playing that game.
 Thereafter they often were able to return but not to the same level of play.
 They have lost confidence in their shoulder, avoiding tackle on the affected side.
 Clicking and clunking was a common symptom.
 Another very common symptom was that of pain with bench pressing.
 The pain was felt particularly on descending or eccentric loading of the biceps.

 ‘Try Score’ injuries are caused by hyperflexion of the outstretched arm such as when scoring a try.
 It involves a lever force on the Glenohumeral joint, resulting in rotator cuff tears along with Bankart and anterior capsular tears.